Well, I missed Throwback Thursday yesterday. I guess this week it will be Flashback Friday???

-Here is what you need to know about my son.
+You need to know one thing about my son.
 He LOVES to play drums.
 His little arms are constantly banging out rhythms everywhere we go.
 Unlike most kids his age he doesn't care if his stuffed animals are in his bed or his blankie is next to him.
 He sleeps with his drumsticks.
 Not just one or two, but he sleeps with however many he can find before we tuck him into bed.
 Last night he slept with six drumsticks.

-Why I laid there I was thinking about how it is 1:30 in the morning & the last thing I want to do in the middle of my groggy night is lay on top of splintered sticks.
-Finally when I could tell he was out I hopped out of bed, rubbed my scratched face and went back into my bedroom.
+I was thinking about how it was 1:30 in the morning & the last thing I wanted to do in the middle of my groggy night is lay on top of splintered sticks.
+Eventually he fell asleep.
+I hopped out of bed, rubbed my scratched face and went back into my bedroom.
 Once in my bed I got under the covers & pulled the blanket over my head.